 BSEE Brown University, 1970M.S.
 Computer Science, Brown University, 1975Ph.D.
 Computer Science, Brown University, 1979

 "Our main work is creating technology for healthcare, especially for the elderly.
-Using smart homes, phones, wearables, and in-situ sensors, our technology is applied to patients with dementia, depression, epilepsy and obesity.
+Using smart homes, phones, wearables, and in-situ sensors, our technology is applied to patients with dementia, or obesity.
 We are also performing research for smart cities of the future.
 In particular, this work focuses on improving services and ensuring safety of smart cities."

 John A. Stankovic, BP America Professor

-Professor John A. Stankovic is the BP America Professor in the Computer Science Department at the University of Virginia.
+Professor John A. Stankovic is the BP America Professor in the Computer Science Department at the University of Virginia and Director of the Link Lab.
 He has been awarded an Honorary Doctorate from the University of York for his work in real-time systems.
 He won the IEEE Real-Time Systems Technical Committee's Award for Outstanding Technical Contributions and Leadership.
 He also won the IEEE Technical Committee on Distributed Processing Distinguished Achievement Award (inaugural winner).
-He has seven Best Paper awards.
-He also has two Best Paper Runner Up Awards.
-He has also been a finalist for multiple other Best Paper Awards.
-Stankovic has an h-index of 112 and over 48,600 citations.
+He has two test of time paper awards, eight Best Paper awards, and eight Best Paper runner up awards.
+Stankovic has an h-index of 121 and over 63,000 citations.
 In 2015 he was awarded the Univ. of Virginia Distinguished Scientist Award, and in 2010 the School of Engineering’s Distinguished Faculty Award.
+In 2020, he received the Research Mentor Award from UVA.
 He also received a Distinguished Faculty Award from the University of Massachusetts.
-He has given more than 40 Keynote talks at conferences and many Distinguished Lectures at major Universities He was the Editor-in-Chief for the IEEE Transactions on Distributed and Parallel Systems and was founder and co-editor-in-chief for the Real-Time Systems Journal.
+He has given more than 40 Keynote talks at conferences and many Distinguished Lectures at major Universities He was the Editor-in-Chief for the IEEE Transactions on Distributed and Parallel Systems and was founder and co-editor-in-chief for the Real-Time Systems Journal and the ACM Transactions on Computing for Healthcare.

 Life Fellow of the IEEE (for research contributions in distributed and real-time computing)1994